watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 4. Select **Update** to save the changes and update the deployment.

-5. From the navigation menu, select Replica Sets under Workloads.
+5. From the navigation menu, select **Replica Sets** under **Workloads**.
 From the view's Replica Sets list select the web replica set.

 6. When the deployment update completes, four web pods should be shown in running state.